Scripting with Kotlin

 Bonus: Kotlin notebooks

-• Code and markdown blocks may be written in any order.
+- Code and markdown blocks can be written in any order.

-• Jupyter Notebooks are rendered properly by GitHub, GitLab, and many other tools and apps, including syntax highlighting and graphics and charts generated by code.
+- GitHub, GitLab, and many other tools and apps render Jupyter Notebooks properly, including syntax highlighting and graphics and charts generated by code.

-These features make Jupyter Notebooks suitable for writing documentation, experimentation, data science, and scripting.
+These features make Jupyter Notebooks suitable for writing documentation, experimenting, data science, and scripting.

 The following screenshot shows a Kotlin notebook with a markdown block, a code block, and the result of the code block.